-There is no bad time for a good white wine, especially if it’s one of the best bottles available.
+There’s never a bad time for a glass of good white wine, particularly if it’s one of the best bottles available.

-There’s been some miseducation.
-For a while, the masses were told that wines like Verdejo and Chardonnay were the stuff of hot summer afternoons in the park — there to refresh and do little more.
-But a lot of good white wine boasts just as much complexity if not more than most red wines.
-And I say that knowing full well the kind of prestige and following iconic reds like Barbaresco, Chianti, and Bordeaux have.
+Due to miseducation, the masses thought for a while that wines like Spain’s Ancient White Wine, Verdejo, and Chardonnay were the drinks of summer’s scorching afternoons in the park — there to refresh and do little more.
+But a good number of white wines highlight just as much complexity if not more than most red wines.
+And I say that knowing full well the kind of prestige and following enjoyed by iconic reds like Barbaresco, Bordeaux, and the Italian Wine Chianti.

-What that all means is that you should be enjoying white wine year round, whether it’s a bracing Albariño, a silky Pinot Blanc, or an herbaceous and full-bodied Kerner.
-The best wines of the world include stunning sparkling, riveting reds, dazzling pinks, and a wide world of whites.
+What that all means is that you should be enjoying white wine all year-round, whether it’s a bracing Albariño White Wine, a silky Pinot Blanc, or an herbaceous and full-bodied Kerner.
+The best and most popular wines of the world include stunning sparkling, riveting reds, dazzling pinks, and a wide world of whites.

 While we’re talking white wine, let’s put a few things to bed for good.
-Yes, it’s actually great in the winter, especially when you play off seasonal eats like various seafoods, roasted root vegetables, and more.
+Yes, it’s actually great in the winter, especially when you play off seasonal eats like various kinds of seafood, roasted root vegetables, and more.
 No, it doesn’t have to be chilled to death.
 In fact, over-cooling a white often strips it of its character (I tend to rarely chill anything outside of bubbles).
-And when you do things in the cellar like slow fermentations and aging on the lees and in barrel, the resulting white wine can have a mesmerizing amount of depth and intrigue.
+And when you do things in the cellar like slow fermentation and aging on the lees and in the barrel, the resulting white wine can have a mesmerizing amount of depth and intrigue.

 This indigenous Sicilian white made from the Grillo grape exudes strength and energy.
 It has that kissed-by-the-ocean element that so many southern Italian wines have, at a fraction of the price.
 Try it and see why somms and winos are so drawn to wines from this corner of the world.

-Practically a temple for New World Riesling, Oregon’s Brooks Winery makes several dozen every year.
-The Ara tends to top the esteemed list year in and year out, a small-batch effort that shows beautiful tropical fruit and melon rind notes.
-Fans of dry Riesling of Alsace quality should settle in to this great label.
+Practically a temple for New World Riesling, Oregon’s Brooks Winery makes several dozens every year.
+The Ara tends to top the esteemed list year in and year out, a small-batch effort that shows beautiful tropical fruit and melon rind note.
+Fans of dry Riesling of Alsace quality should settle into this great label.

-Another splendid option within the Chard category, and very much one of the new movement.
+Another splendid option within the Chard category, and very much one of the new movements.
 Which is to say, the opposite of over-oaked and flabby.
 It has tension, crispness, and beautiful flavors abound.

 We drink a lot of Pinot Grigio but we should be drinking better Pinot Grigio.
 A safe bet is to go to the north of Italy in Alto Adige.
 This delightful white shows classic pear and citrus elements with a medium body and great overall balance.